jmcq/SciDB-Py/doc/tutorial.rst

 SciDB is an open-source database that organizes data in n-dimensional arrays.
 SciDB features include ACID transactions, parallel processing, distributed storage, efficient sparse array storage, and native parallel linear algebra operations.
-The scidbpy package for Python defines a numpy array-like interface for SciDB arrays in Python.
+The ScidbPy package for Python defines a NumPy array-like interface for SciDB arrays in Python.
 The arrays mimic numpy arrays, but operations on them are performed by the SciDB engine.
 Data are materialized to Python only when requested.
 A basic set of array subsetting, arithmetic and